pexels-tima-miroshnichenko-5059643.jpg

 How can Purex help?

-Here at Purex, we have over 30 years of experience in supplying fume and dust extraction over a wide range of industries.
+Here at Purex, we have 40 years of experience in supplying fume and dust extraction over a wide range of industries, providing clean air for everyone.

 Our connections in the industry mean we’re equipped to recommend the wood and heavy dust extraction that’s best suited for your needs.
 And what’s more, our qualified technicians are able to install and set up your LEV system for you.
 Our high level of service is why we’re known for our quality LEV testing.
 We’ll test any LEV system for you, even if it’s not a Purex model.

-For more information on how we can help, contact our helpful team today.
-Or if your current LEV system needs servicing, easily book your next LEV test with our team.
+Contact our helpful team today for more information on how we can help.
+If your current LEV system needs servicing, you can easily book your next LEV test with our team.

 Latest insights